-The best place to bet on college sports are Sportsbet (review, bettors in must use a VPN) and Cloudbet (review, bettors in must use a VPN) because they cover all the NCAA games and have more live in-play betting than anyone.
+The best place to bet on college sports are Sportsbet (review, bettors in the must use a VPN) and Cloudbet (review, bettors in the must use a VPN) because they cover all the NCAA games and have more live in-play betting than anyone.
 To see who has the best odds check the odds comparisons.

 Have fun betting and GO LUMBERJACKS!